The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Results

-The beam reconstruction algorithm depends on the observation frequency.
-To probe this, we run Jupiter simulations for four different frequency bands centred on 93, 145, 225 an \SI{280}{\giga\hertz}.
+The beam reconstruction algorithm depends on the number of available observations.
+To probe this, we present the accumulated SNR as function of the number of Jupiter simulations for four different frequency bands centred on 93, 145, 225 and \SI{280}{\giga\hertz}.
 The beam models in the simulations assume a detector placed at the center of the focal plane.

 In our analysis, we face a trade-off between the overall accuracy of the reconstructed beam model and extending the model to larger angles.
 The SNR obviously decreases as we move away from the centre of the beam.
 Therefore, our attempts at fitting beam models in the faint wings of the sidelobes can sometimes bias our overall results.
-The accuracy we want to achieve with our beam-fitting method can be determined by estimating the SNR as a function of the available number of observations.
 Assessing the reconstruction noise as a function of the number of observations is essential for optimizing the planet observing strategy.
 Figure \ref{fig:all_freqs_snr} shows the estimated SNR ratio for all frequency bands when the number of available observations ranges from 5 to 50.
 The dots refer to SNR values estimated by determining the noise that remains in the planet maps, which is approximated as the standard deviation of the data in the outer $10\%$ of the mask.
 The dashed lines are the fits of the SNR values to an underlying $A\sqrt{N_{\mathrm{obs}}}+B$ model (for some constants $A$ and $B$), which is the statistical behavior we would expect.
 Based on Figure \ref{fig:all_freqs_snr}, we decide that attempting to model all the frequency bands down to \SI{-35}{\decibel} is a reasonable choice.
-Such a requirement translates to selecting a mask radius $\theta_{\mathrm{mask}} \sim 5-6 $ $\theta_{\mathrm{FWHM}}$ for all cases, given that the target region we fit should be well contained inside the masked region.
+This value matches the acquired SNR for the lowest frequency band when the full observation set is employed and translates to a mask radius $\theta_{\mathrm{mask}} \sim$ 5 $\theta_{\mathrm{FWHM}}$ for the 93 GHz case.
+For consistency, we also use $\theta_{\mathrm{mask}} \sim$ 5 $\theta_{\mathrm{FWHM}}$ for the other frequency bands.